 - eCommerce Tag Optimisation

-How to write a good Meta Title and Description?
+How long does it take for Google to update Meta Title and Description?

 If you have changed your meta title and description then you can follow the following instructions to get it reindexed fast.